 Having access to the service information all in one place is exactly why Lynn Love, of San Juan County Partnership, was at Thursday's meeting.

 "I'm looking forward to knowing more about the resources that are out there," Love said.
-"We are looking for resources for clients after they leave

 One of those potential resources gave a presentation at Thursday's meeting.